syncfusion-content/blazor-docs/blazor/diagram/commands.md

 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Commands/Z-OrderCommands)

-The following gif illustrates how to perfrom z-order commands.
+The following gif illustrates how to perform z-order commands.

 ![Z-order Commands](./images/Z-Order-Commands.gif)